-Chase Thomason is an award-winning meteorologist who joined the 2News Weather Team in June 2014.
-He comes to Utah from Oklahoma City, OK where he was a meteorologist and storm chaser at KFOR-TV.
+Chase Thomason is an award-winning meteorologist who joined the 2News Weather Team in 2014.
+He comes to Utah from Oklahoma City, where he was a meteorologist and storm chaser at KFOR-TV.

-Thomason started his career in Texas where he worked as a meteorologist for several years.
-His next stop was in Oklahoma City where he had a crucial part in the National Emmy award-winning coverage of the Moore 2013 tornado.
-He gained national recognition for chasing the May 19 and May 31 storms in 2013; CNN, MSNBC and The Weather Channel all featured his video.
-Thomason is excited to be back home in Utah where he can put his years of weather knowledge to good use.
+Thomason started his career in Texas, where he worked as a meteorologist for several years.
+His next stop was Oklahoma City, where he had a crucial part in the National Emmy award-winning coverage of the Moore 2013 tornado.
+He gained national recognition for chasing the May 19 and May 31 storms in 2013 — CNN, MSNBC and The Weather Channel all featured his video.
+Thomason is excited to be back home in Utah, where he can put his years of weather knowledge to good use.

-Chase lives in Salt Lake City with his wife Ashton.
+Chase lives in Salt Lake City with his wife, Ashton, and furbaby, Francis.